Follow Everything: A Leader-Following and Obstacle Avoidance Framework with Goal-Aware Adaptation: Conclusion

-This paper presents a unified framework for robust leader-following.
-A segmentation model with a distance frame buffer is introduced, enabling the robot to follow arbitrary leaders.
-A goal-aware adaptation and a graph-based planner are proposed, which dynamically adjust parameters, decide goal states, and generate trajectories.
-Simulations and experiments using a legged robot as the follower and UAVs, mobile robots, pedestrians, stop signs, and other legged robots as leaders in both indoor and outdoor environments demonstrate that the proposed approach greatly improves the success rate of following, reduces the duration of visual loss of the leader, reduces the collision rate, and decreases the average distance between the robot and the leader.
+This paper proposes a unified framework for robust leader-following, which integrates a segmentation model with a distance frame buffer to enable tracking of arbitrary leaders, along with a goal-aware adaptation module and a graph-based planner for dynamic parameter adjustment, goal state decision-making and trajectory generation.
+Simulations and indoor/outdoor experiments with a legged robot follower and diverse leaders verify that the framework significantly boosts following success rates, shortens leader visual loss duration, lowers collision rates, and reduces the average follower-leader distance.

 \vfil